-- 2.7.1 In May 2017 Spixworth Parish Council decided to undertake a Neighbourhood Plan and, with the local community, started to draw together views and aspirations for the future of Spixworth. - 2.7.2 At the village fete in August 2017 the Parish Council publicised neighbourhood planning, asked for views on Spixworth and sought volunteers to join a Steering Group. - 2.7.3 On 13th September 2017, the Parish Council submitted an application to Broadland District Council for designated area status for the Neighbourhood Plan.
-Following a consultation, led by Broadland District Council, it was agreed that the designated Neighbourhood Area for Spixworth would follow the Parish boundary, see Map 1 on page 4 or Mao 3 on page 13. - 2.7.4 In October 2017 the first Newsletter was hand delivered to all residents and businesses in Spixworth to introduce neighbourhood planning and to invite everyone to the consultation event on 11th November 2017.
+- 2.7.1 In May 2017 Spixworth Parish Council decided to undertake a Neighbourhood Plan and, with the local community, started to draw together views and aspirations for the future of Spixworth. - 2.7.2 At the village fete in August 2017 the Parish Council publicised neighbourhood planning, asked for views on Spixworth and sought volunteers to join a Steering Group. - Neighbourhood Planning - 2.7.3 On 2nd October 2017, the Parish Council submitted an application to Broadland District Council for designated area status for the Neighbourhood Plan.
+Broadland District Council designated the Neighbourhood Area for Spixworth along the Parish boundary, see Map 1 on page 4 or Map 3 on page 13. - 2.7.4 In October 2017 the first Newsletter was hand delivered to all residents and businesses in Spixworth to introduce neighbourhood planning and to invite everyone to the consultation event on 11th November 2017.
 The Newsletter also asked for volunteers to join the Steering Group and publicised the next Steering Group meeting in December, which was open for anyone to attend.